16 September 2018

 I used to wonder if Mireille Guiliano's best-selling “French Women Don’t Get Fat” shouldn’t have been titled, “French Women Won’t Get Fat.”
 When I was growing up my father, who never lost his sense of style (or his French accent), used to admonish us to "take a little pride" in our appearance.
 Getting fat was not an option; obesity was associated with letting oneself go and lower socioeconomic groups and, as recent studies show, still is today.

 In Paris, so far, beauty remains in the eye of each beholder.
 We won't be bullied into changing our tastes to suit PC outsiders.
-When it comes to obesity, health is one consideration yes, but for now, at least, the French will sometimes quote Fyodor Dostoevsky at dinner parties: "Beauty will save the world."
+When it comes to obesity, health is one consideration yes, but for now, at least, the French still quote Fyodor Dostoevsky at dinner parties, "Beauty will save the world."

 - BPJ